PyFi: Toward Pyramid-like Financial Image Understanding for VLMs via Adversarial Agents: Experiments

 \textbf{Identifying the Most Frequent Failure Capability Levels}, as presented in the left part of Figure~\ref{fig:chain_error_analysis}, reveals that the key to improving VLMs' performance in the financial domain lies in strengthening their capabilities at the CA (Calculation Analysis) level.
 Specifically, the pyramid-like structure and the \textit{question chain} of \textbf{\textit{PyFi-600K}} facilitates detailed error analysis, allowing us to identify specific levels where VLMs struggle.
 That is, most VLMs, even the advanced Claude-opus-4-1-20250805 and Qwen3-VL-Plus, fails to answer more than 40\% of the question from CA, revealing that the calculation analysis is a critical bottleneck for them.
 More importantly, by comparing the error proportions between six capability levels, we can prioritize which capabilities to enhance first.
 For instance, since CA has the highest error proportion, focusing on improving calculation analysis skills in VLMs could lead to the most significant overall performance gains in financial decision-making tasks.
-In addition, this comparison also shows that, in the finance domain, analyzing numerical calculations from images is one of the most critical capabilities for accurate decision-making, even more important than logical reasoning, aligning with conclusions drawn by real-world finance experts \footnote{We consulted 15 experts from financial quantification, market simulation, investment practice, and academia to arrive at this conclusion.}.
+In addition, this comparison also shows that, in the finance domain, analyzing numerical calculations from images is one of the most critical capabilities for accurate decision-making, even more important than logical reasoning, aligning with conclusions drawn by real-world finance experts.